 Long before I quit believing in a deity, I realized that heaven was the stuff of myths.
-A place with no needs to fulfill and no problems to solve is no paradise at all.
+A place with no needs to fulfill and no problems to solve is no paradise.
 After all, it is the rain that makes us grateful for the sun and the drought that welcomes the rain.
 I also realized that my chance of meeting the people I admire, in the "next" life, was minute.
 After all, they wouldn’t even know I existed, so if forced to meet me, it wouldn’t be their paradise, would it?
-If you take an honest look, you see that the only true paradise— the only world full of unimaginable miracles is this one.
+If you take an honest look, you see that the only paradise— the only world full of unimaginable miracles is this one.
 There is no other place that our poor brains can comprehend to be better.